Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Speak B1 German**[^14]
     You can understand what people say when they talk in a simple language about certain topics.
 - [ ] **Support yourself**
-    Your income covers your cost of living.
-If you have children or an unemployed spouse, it also covers their cost of living.
+    Your income must cover your cost of living.
+If you have children or an unemployed spouse, it must also cover their cost of living.
 - [ ] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**
     You or your spouse must have paid 5 years of pension insurance.[^26]
 - [ ] **Have [health insurance](/glossary/Krankenversicherung)**